-That's it already.
-You can take a look at this example notification to see how the information you enter in the popup will be displayed:
+That's it already!
+You can take a look at this example notification to see how the information you enter in the form will be displayed:

 You can use UTM parameters in combination with your website analytics tool (e.g. Google Analytics) to see how many times your push notifications get opened.

 To do so, add the UTM parameters to the URL you want to be opened when the push notification is clicked.
 If you don't have a specific URL you want to be opened, add the parameters to the URL of your homepage.
 The easiest way to add the UTM parameters to your URL is the Campaign URL Builder.

 We suggest filling out the fields like this: